reticent-roklimber/atlas/README.md

 Please note this is a self-funded experiment with no seed funding.
 I've purchased the worldatlas.org domain out of my own savings and I personally pay for all the cloud infrastructure (virtual machines, hosting, etc).
 I'd really love some help to try to turn this prototype into something real; something that could become a learning center for all ages.

 I hope you find something useful here.
+Pull requests are very welcome!

 Dan Baker